Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [x] An elastic IP cannot be assigned to multiple EC2 instances.
 It can only be assosiated to a single EC2 instance.

 [Reference](https://stackoverflow.com/questions/54742522/assign-multiple-ec2-instances-to-one-elastic-ip)

+#### Q84.
+You created a VPC that has a public subnet and a private subnet.
+A web server was placed in the public subnet and a database server was placed in the private subnet.
+The web server is able to connect to the database server; however, the database server at 10.0.1.2 is unable to get software updates.
+What is the cause of this issue?

+- [x] There is no NAT gateway for the private subnet, so the database server has no routes that give it public internet access to download software updates.
+- [ ] The database server needs to be assigned a public address from the pool, or assigned an Elastic IP similar to the instance 10.0.0.2.
+- [ ] The router is not configured properly on the VPC.
+Add a route to route table for the VPC that routes all traffic for 0.0.0.0/0 to the ID of the internet gateway.
+- [ ] There is no egress-only internet gateway attached to the private subnet of the VPC.